ameztegui/111022_data_management_visualization/content/_index.md

 ### Materials

-You should have access to a laptop and bring it to every class, fully charged.
+The classes will be held in a computer room, but if you prefer, you can bring your own laptop to class, fully charged.
 Please refrain from texting or using your computer for anything other than coursework during class.